castacks/firevision_sim/docs/development.rst

     - 1 - AirSim Gamemode is set Properly

-        - In the top right corner of Unreal Engine should be Settings, click on it and select World Settings.
-It should prompt a new panel for World Settings and search for GameMode Override.
-By default it should be set to None.
-Change it to AirSimGameMode.
+        - In the top right corner of Unreal Engine should be "Settings", click on it and select "World Settings".
+It should prompt a new panel for "World Settings" and search for "GameMode Override".
+By default it should be set to "None".
+Change it to "AirSimGameMode".

     - 2 - Material is properly applied to AirSim Camera

         - At the bottom of the Unreal Engine Editor, click “Content Browser”.
         - Click “Settings” and ensure “Show Plugin Content” is enabled.
-        - In the Content Drawer, go into “Plugins > AirSim Content > Blueprints”
+        - In the "Content Drawer", go into “Plugins > AirSim Content > Blueprints”
-        - Open BP_PIP Camera(not the flying pawn drone)
+        - Open "BP_PIP Camera" (not the flying pawn drone)
-        - On the left side there should be a Components section.
-In the search bar search for FireVisionThermalCaptureComponent.
-If it’s not available, add a Scene Capture Component 2D, rename it and proceed with the documentation.
+        - On the left side there should be a "Components" section.
+In the search bar search for "FireVisionThermalCaptureComponent".
+If it’s not available, add a "Scene Capture Component 2D", rename it and proceed with the documentation.
-        - On the right side there should be a Details.
-In the search bar look up ‘material,’ you should be prompted with Post Process Materials.
-Add an element, choose Asset Reference and apply our PPThermal_Vision_2 material.
+        - On the right side there should be a "Details".
+In the search bar look up "material", you should be prompted with "Post Process Materials".
+Add an element, choose "Asset Reference" and apply our "PPThermal_Vision_2 material".

     - 3 - Custom Depth Enabled

-        - Go into Project Settings > Engine - Rendering and find Custom Depth-Stencil Pass.
-Set this to Enable with Stencil to use custom depth and stencil values
+        - Go into "Project Settings > Engine - Rendering and find Custom Depth-Stencil Pass".
+Set this to "Enable with Stencil" to use custom depth and stencil values

 Implementation
 ----